zoujiaqing/mini-async-log/README.md

 ## Initialization ##

 The library isn't a singleton, so the user should provide the logger instance.
-Even of many modules call the initialization function only one of them will succeed.
+Even if many modules call the initialization function only one of them will succeed.

 There are two methods to enqueue a log entry, one is to provide it explicitly and the other one is by accessing a global function.